Capacitary Muckenhoupt Weights and Weighted Norm Inequalities for Hardy-Littlewood Maximal Operators: Proofs of Theorem and Theorem

 and, for any $j\in\nn$,

 Furthermore, although the ${Q_j}$ here is a dyadic subcube of $Q$, the corresponding conclusions of Lemmas \ref{lm-0919-2} and \ref{lm-1101-9} still hold true.
-Therefore, by Lemma \ref{lm-410-6}, we find that there exists a subfamily $\{Q_{j_v}\}_{v=1}^N$ such that
+Therefore, by these and Lemma \ref{lm-410-6}, we find that there exists a subfamily $\{Q_{j_v}\}_{v=1}^N$ of $\{Q_j\}_{j\in\nn}$ as in Lemma \ref{lm-0919-2} such that

 This finishes the proof of Lemma \ref{lm-410-7}. \end{proof}